 Facilitation of Innovation Through Technology (FITT)

 FITT facilitates use of the most appropriate and current technology by IPM programs and projects and ensures that existing resources are fully leveraged.
 As technology rapidly changes, the approach must also evolve to best serve and anticipate the needs of the IPM community.
-This serves a valuable role for the partner programs in monitoring the technology environment, identifying tools that will be useful, bringing these tools to the attention of Center stakeholders, and facilitating their use.
-In addition to providing advice and IT infrastructure, FITT provides access and user support for applications to facilitate communication, sharing of information, and assist in common research and extension activities.
+We monitor technological advances , identify useful tools , raise awareness with Center stakeholders, and facilitate their use.

 Invasive species are a constant threat to agricultural, forested, and natural ecosystems.
 Mitigation of that threat requires directed efforts to detect new invasives, dedicated resources to contain recently introduced pests, coordinated research to develop new management strategies, and timely outreach to help extend the latest information.
 Limited resources and the wide ranging impact of invasive species requires all organizations to work together and leverage each other efforts.
 The recent recommendations from the Invasive Species Advisory Committee to the National Invasive Species Council highlight this imperative; specifically:

 Facilitate open access to and sharing of invasive species data to improve decision support capacities at all levels of government and in the private sector, including public and private learning institutions;